The overall lack of quality makes me want to facepalm.

 On the upper Right side of the label should be two sets of double digit numbers stamped into the label as well.

-Can you tell me what’s wrong with this cartridge class?
+Class, can you tell me what’s wrong with this cartridge?

 2. The back of the game cartridge – The back of your game cartridge should have a Tri-Wing screw in it, these screws look like a “Y” and can only be removed with a special screwdriver.
 Some bootleggers will instead opt to use a regular Phillips screw which looks like a “+” this is a tell tale sign of a bootleg, as all Nintendo Licensed games use a Tri-wing screw.
 Another thing to look for is the where its made, bootleggers sometimes replace the “Made in Japan” with “Made in China” (they aren’t all that good at masking things.)